ejkreboot/newborn/education.md

 — Keeping the infant safe
     - Car seat use
     - Supine sleeping alone, on a firm, flat surface free of smothering hazards.
+    - Avoid exposure to second hand smoke.
+    - Avoid prolonged carseat use for late preterm infants (i.e. only use carseat for travel, not as a pacifier)
     - Visitors should wash their hands or use hand sanitizer prior to touching or holding the baby.
 - Soothing an infant
     - The "Five S's": swaddle, shush, sidelying, swing, suck.